aryajh-a/DrumKit/README.md

 # DrumKit
+A drum kit (also called a drum set, trap set, or simply drums) is a collection of drums, cymbals, and other auxiliary percussion instruments set up to be played by one person.
+This website allows you to play a drum kit without owning one.
-A  drum kit for you to play your own music.
-Built with HTML, CSS and JavaScript.
+It is built with HTML, CSS and JavaScript.